DirectOutput/DirectOutput/Documentation/61_FX_BuiltIn.md

 \subsection use_DirectOutput_FX_RGBAFX_RGBAOnOffEffect_summary Summary

-A basic RBA effect which sets the color of a layer of a RGBA toy to a specified color based on the state (not 0, 0 or null) of the triggering table element (see Trigger method for details).
+A basic RBA effect which sets the color of a layer of a RGBA toy to a specified color based on the state (not 0, 0) of the triggering table element.